SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 #### 0. Prerequisities

-You must have CMake, GNU build tools and git.
-If you don't already have them, install them as usual from your distribution packages (e.g. on Ubuntu, you would run `sudo apt-get install cmake build-essential git`, etc.)
+CMake, GNU build tools, git and m4 macro processor have to be installed.
+Unless that's already the case, install them as usual from your distribution packages.
+E.g. on Ubuntu, run `sudo apt-get install cmake build-essential git m4`.
+The names of the packages may be different on different distros.

+Although most of dependencies are handled by the build script, PrusaSlicer still expects that some libraries will be available in the system (GTK, MESA, gettext).
+E.g., on Ubuntu, install the required packages by running `sudo apt-get install libgtk-3-dev libglu1-mesa-dev gettext`.
+The names of the packages may be different on different distros.

 #### 1. Cloning the repository